Ultimate Guide to Things to do in Stratford Ontario

 Imagine a story-book town that will make you feel like you’re walking through the set of a Hallmark movie.
-(Many are filmed here!)
 That place is Stratford Ontario!
-You’ll find a ton of fun things to do in Stratford Ontario.
-It has all the feels of a small town but with everything a fabulous city has to offer!
+As soon as you step foot on the streets of downtown Stratford you’ll understand why so many movies and TV shows are filmed here.
+While it’s famous for their theatre festival, there’s plenty of fun things to do in Stratford Ontario.

 Interior Festival Theatre in Stratford, Ontario